From our Family Shareholders

-DAP has a zero tolerance policy for severe wrongdoings, therefore employees and outside parties, such as suppliers, customers, contractors and other stakeholders, are requested to report any issue to the management.
+DAP has a zero-tolerance policy for severe wrongdoings.
+Employees and outside parties, such as suppliers, customers, contractors, and other stakeholders, are requested to report any issue to the management.
 They may use a website, 'DG-report.net', where their anonymity will be protected.
-The zero tolerance text together with the whistle-blowers link are printed on the first page of text of the employee handbook.
-This may be used to report any concern or complaint regarding:
+The zero-tolerance text together with the whistle-blowers' link are printed on the first page of text of the employee handbook and on our main commercial website.
+This may be used to report and concern or complaint regarding:

-- (4) Discrimination on the basis of gender, cultural background or origin, and disabilities
+- Discrimination based on gender, cultural background or origin, and disabilities

 This procedure is meant to protect genuine whistle-blowers from any unfair treatment as a result of their report.
 Denis Group encourages employees and outside parties to put their names to their allegations whenever possible.

 To be fair to any employee designated by an anonymous report, such reports will be examined by the Ethics Committee with a view to discarding frivolous claims and allegations without evidence.
-For serious and documented reports, it is the Ethic Committee's duty to investigate and, even, to report to police if required by the gravity of the offence.
+For serious and documented reports, it is the Ethics Committee's duty to investigate and even to report to police if required by the gravity of the offence.

 The Ethics Committee has three main roles: